ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 hostname(config)# access-group my-internet-access in interface inside
 </code></pre>

-The app makes REST API calls to add and remove network objects from the BLACKLIST_IN network object group.
+The app makes REST API calls to add and remove network objects from the BLOCKLIST_IN network object group.

 ## Function - Cisco ASA Get Network Objects
 Query the Cisco ASA firewall and return the network objects contained in the specified network object group.
 The sample post processor script writes the network objects to the Cisco ASA Network Objects data table.